-Whiskies… which have been stored in the type of oak containers prescribed, for a period of 2 years or more shall be further designated as “straight”; for example, “straight bourbon whisky”…No other whiskies may be designated “straight”.
+American Whiskey…which have been stored in the type of oak containers prescribed, for a period of 2 years or more shall be further designated as “straight”; for example, “straight bourbon whisky”…No other whiskies may be designated “straight”.

 In short, bourbon can only be called “Kentucky Straight Bourbon” if it is made in Kentucky and aged for 2 years in oak.
-So you know exactly what you’re getting when you buy one now!
+So as a bourbon drinker you know exactly what you’re getting when you buy one now!
 Of course, not every whisky will be labeled either “Kentucky” or “Straight” which may surprise some people.
 Kentucky and Bourbon seem to have such a natural link in people’s minds!

 To understand why Kentucky and Bourbon have become so synonymous, let’s look a little at the history of its development.

-History of Bourbon – Kentucky, New Orleans or…France?
+History of Bourbon – Kentucky, New Orleans, or…France?

 Where exactly the name “bourbon” originated is greatly debated.
-Since we have no official record of very first bourbon bottle, we’ll probably never know for sure.
+Since we have no official record of the very first bourbon bottle, we’ll probably never know for sure.

 He supports the idea that the very first bourbon was produced by two French brothers by the name of Tarascon.
 They had a family business in Cognac, France.
-So they brought their techniques to Louisville, Kentucky and started aging the local whisky in oak barrels to make it taste more like cognac.
+So they brought their techniques to Louisville, Kentucky, and started aging the local whisky in oak barrels to make it taste more like cognac.

 These fateful barrels went down the Ohio River and ended up in New Orleans.
 Served at the hippest bars.
 On Bourbon Street.
 And what did everyone want to try?
 The good stuff they were serving on Bourbon Street.